 - 1. All first-time students taking six or more credit hours. - 2.
-Students who are not graduates of an accredited secondary school or who do not have a high school equivalency certificate. - Returning or transfer students taking six or more credit hours who have not successfully completed a college-level reading, English, and math course with a grade of C or better. - All students not tested previously who plan to enroll in reading, English, or math classes. - Additional Notes: - Visiting students who have approval for enrollment from their home college will not be required to take the placement test. - If a student has taken the ACT examination in the last two years, he or she may be able to use those scores in place of parts of the placement test.
-The student must submit the ACT scores to the
+Students who are not graduates of an accredited secondary school or who do not have a high school equivalency certificate. - 3.
+Returning or transfer students taking six or more credit hours who have not successfully completed a college-level English and math course with a grade of C or better.
+Students will be required to take the Reading placement exam if they have not completed at least 12 credit hours with at least a 2.0 GPA or completed ENGL 101 equivalent or higher with a grade of C or better. - All students not tested previously who plan to enroll in reading, English, or math classes. - Additional Notes: - Visiting students who have approval for enrollment from their home college will not be required to take the placement test.

-- Student Data Center, or bring an official score report when they come to test. - It is the policy of Metropolitan Community College that all nonnative speakers of English take the ESL Compass Test.
-This test is only offered at the campuses.
-Students will be placed at the appropriate level of instruction based on their results. - Students with disabilities who need testing accommodations must contact the DSS Office before scheduling their placement tests.
+- If a student has taken the ACT examination in the last three years, he or she may be able to use those scores in place of parts of the placement test.
+The student must submit the ACT scores to MCC.
+The student may bring an official score report when they come to test - It is recommended that all non-native speakers of English contact the Applied Language Institute for further guidance on ESL placement. - Students with disabilities who need testing accommodations must contact the DSS Office before scheduling their placement tests